 Patients were instructed to keep study medications refrigerated (between 2 °C and 7 °C) throughout the study and to self‐administer 1 mL/kg each morning on an empty stomach.
 Food and fluids were allowed 20 min later.
 Missed doses could be taken later in the day provided no food had been consumed during the preceding 2 h.

 Dicoflor 60 (L. rhamnosus GG)

-Had similar efficacy as a low FODMAP diet for overall symptoms in IBS, IBS-D and IBS-M but not IBS-C over 6 weeks (see article linked here).
-Can be found here for example: https://www.agpharma.eu/en/product/dicoflor-60/
+This product can also be used with the low FODMAP diet.
+It had similar efficacy as a low FODMAP diet for overall symptoms in IBS, IBS-D and IBS-M but not IBS-C over 6 weeks (see article linked here: Pedersen et al 2014 Ehealth: Low FODMAP diet vs Lactobacillus rhamnosus GG in irritable bowel syndrome).
+The actual product can be found here for example: https://www.agpharma.eu/en/product/dicoflor-60/

 When taking these probiotics follow the manufactures guidelines.
 For general guidelines on taking probiotics see this useful fact sheet (pdf) created by the British Dietetic Association: BDA Probiotic Fact Sheet and also this blog post by Monash Probiotics for IBS.

 Patients feedback from using these probiotics is mixed.
 Some find they help improve symptoms while others find no benefit at all.
 A small minority find the probiotics make their symptoms worse.